wcDogg/windows/git-github.md

 This sets your commit address to `username@users.noreply.github.com`

 ## GitHub SSH Key

+This step is NOT necessary - just noting where keys wind up.

 1. User menu > Settings
 1. Left panel > Access: SSH & GPG Keys > New SSH key